Eviction if you live in student accommodation

 You should get a notice in writing.
 It should say when your tenancy will end and give you a set amount of notice before you have to leave.

-Your tenancy agreement might say how much notice you should get.
+Your contract might say how much notice you should get.
 This must be at least 28 days.

-If your tenancy agreement does not say, you must get at least:
+If your contract does not include a notice period, you must get at least:

-• 28 days’ notice, if you have a fixed term of less than 4 months or if you break a term of your agreement
+28 days’ notice, if you have a fixed term of less than 4 months or if you break a term of your contract

 If your landlord has not given enough notice